T776 form: Report your rental income and expenses easily

 What is Form T776?

-If you have business income, you must complete the T2125 form (TP-80-V in Quebec).
+If you have business income, you must complete the T2125 form ( TP-80-V in Quebec).
 This is the Statement of Business or Professional Activities.

-Who should complete a T776?
+Who should complete Form T776?

-The parts of the T776 form
+The parts of Form T776

-The T776 form has four parts:
+Form T776 has four main parts:

 - Part 1: Identification